weibeld/kubectl-ns/README.md

 This makes it easier to work with different namespaces in the same cluster.

+Also see [kubectl-ctx](https://github.com/weibeld/kubectl-ctx) for switching between contexts (e.g. clusters).

 ## Installation

 To install the plugin, simply download the `kubectl-ns` file and save it in any directory that is in your `PATH`: